oci-landing-zones/oci-landing-zone-operating-entities/workload-extensions/ai-services/speech/README.md

 ## **2. Setup IAM Configuration**

-For configuring and running the OneOE Landing Zone speech services extension Identity Layer use the following JSON file: [speech_identity.auto.tfvars.json](/workload-extensions/oci-lz-ext-ai-services/speech/speech_identity.auto.tfvars.json) You can customize this configuration to fit your exact OCI IAM topology.
+For configuring and running the One-OE Landing Zone speech services extension Identity Layer use the following JSON file: [speech_identity.auto.tfvars.json](/workload-extensions/ai-services/speech/speech_identity.auto.tfvars.json) You can customize this configuration to fit your exact OCI IAM topology.

 This configuration file covers three categories of resources described in the next sections.

-This configuration file requires changes to reference the OCIDs of the OneOE Landing Zone resources which were deployed in [Deploy OneOE LZ](../../../one-oe/) step.
+This configuration file requires changes to reference the OCIDs of the One-OE Landing Zone resources which were deployed in [Deploy One-OE LZ](../../../blueprints/one-oe/) step.
 Search for the values indicated below and replace with the correct OCIDs:

 | Resource                  | OCID Text to Replace              | Description                        |